AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

 **Duration**: It will take approximately 2 hours to successfully complete this lab.

-**Note**:  if you are not able to complete this lab please make sure to run the **cleanup steps** mentioned towards the end of this guide to remove the resources.
+**Note**:  After completion lab please make sure to run the **cleanup steps** mentioned towards the end of this guide to remove the resources, if you are not able to complete this

 ## Outline